Schnubbione/APXO/README.md

 - **Config-Driven Gameplay** - Default scenario lives in `apxo.config.yaml` and can be overridden for workshops or experiments.
 - **Practice Mode** - Frontend-only training mode (no backend) that runs the engine for quick demo rounds.
 - **Round Evaluation View** - Post-round recap for teams that distills Phase 1 allocations plus Phase 2 market performance while hiding live controls.
 - **Multi-Session Lobby** - Sessions have names, owners, and isolated timers; the first player becomes session owner and can launch a multiplayer round with standard timings.
-Admins can hop between sessions from the dashboard.
+Idle teams auto-expire after 15 minutes and empty sessions are pruned automatically to keep the lobby tidy.
 - **Streamlined Admin Controls** - Session banner + phase control card bundle Start/End buttons with guarded reset actions for quick recoveries.
+A danger-zone purge can wipe all sessions and rebuild a clean default lobby in one click.
 - **Airline Guardrails** - Admin-only controls for an auto-calculated fixed-seat share (8 % of aircraft seats per active team), a hard minimum bid aligned with the airline floor, and automatic pooling safety to prevent forced insolvency.
 - **Migration Script** - `npm run migrate:sessions` upgrades existing databases (adds session columns, assigns defaults, enforces slug uniqueness).
 - **UI Toolkit** - Tailwind + shadcn/ui, Storybook, Framer Motion animations, responsive layouts.